Education:

 MGeorge@kaplanfox.com

-Matthew has been selected by his peers as a “Rising Star” by Northern California Super Lawyers each year from 2011-2014 and was chosen as a “Super Lawyer” in 2016, the first year he was eligible for the distinction and every year since.
-He has been a regular speaker at industry conventions and seminars on topics ranging from arbitration, expert depositions, and class action settlement strategies.
+Matthew is a longstanding member of multiple LGBTQ+ and diversity bar associations and has volunteered in formal mentorship programs supporting new attorneys entering the profession.
+He has been selected by his peers as a Northern California “Super Lawyer” every year since 2016, the first year he was eligible for the distinction.
+He is also a frequent speaker at industry conferences and seminars on topics including arbitration, expert depositions, and class action settlement strategy.